pjvds/born2code.net/_posts/2013-12-16-deploying-to-dokku.md

 tags: [docker, dokku]
 ---

-[Jeff Lindsay] created [Dokku](https://github.com/progrium/dokku), the smallest PaaS implementation you've even seen.
-It is powered by Docker and written in less than 100 lines of Bash code.
-I wanted to play with even since it was released.
+[Jeff Lindsay](http://progrium.com/) created [Dokku](https://github.com/progrium/dokku), the smallest PaaS implementation you've ever seen.
+It is powered by [Docker](http://docker.io) and written in less than 100 lines of Bash code.
+I wanted to play with ever since it was released.
 This weekend I finally did and successfully deployed my application to Dokku running on an Digital Ocean droplet.
 In this post I share how you can do this as well.
+Of course I used to [wercker](http://wercker.com) to automate everything.

 ## Prerequisites